satusdev/bedrock-forge/docs/local-development.md

 ## Troubleshooting Tips

+- **Database connection errors:**

+  - Make sure the shared DB container is running (`docker compose -f core/docker-compose-db.yml --env-file core/.env up -d`).
+  - The site-init script will attempt to create the DB/user automatically if possible.
+  - If you see "Access denied" errors, check your `.env` for correct DB credentials and that the user/database exist in MySQL.
+  - You can manually create the DB/user with:
+    ```sh
+    docker exec -i bedrock_shared_db mysql -uroot -p<your_root_pw> -e "CREATE DATABASE IF NOT EXISTS <dbname>; CREATE USER IF NOT EXISTS '<dbuser>'@'%' IDENTIFIED BY '<dbpass>'; GRANT ALL PRIVILEGES ON <dbname>.* TO '<dbuser>'@'%'; FLUSH PRIVILEGES;"
+    ```

 - **Missing WordPress/Bedrock files:**
   If you see errors like `wp-blog-header.php not found`, make sure `www/web/wp/` exists in your site directory and contains WordPress core files.